groupultra/sdk-public/docs/source/guide/Jargon.rst

 ==========================================
 The agent is a bot which responds to updates recieved from the service.

-Note: Do not use agents if you want virtual characters.
+Note: Do not use agents if you want puppet characters.
 Only use agents when you need *both* manual and automatic control of a character's behavior.